Bankati, Paschim Bardhaman: Education

 Ajodhya High School is a Bengali-medium coeducational school established in 1957.
 It has facilities for teaching from class V to class XII.

 Culture

-There is a 15 feet high bell metal (pital) chariot at Bankati, built in the 19th century.
+There is a 15-foot-high bell metal (pital) chariot at Bankati, built in the 19th century.
 Designed in the style of a pancharatna temple it has carvings on its body.
 Bankati has two Shiva temples - Gopeswar Shiva Temple built in 1155 and Pancha Ratna Shiva temple built in 1782.

 David J. McCutchion mentions a Shiva Temple at Bankati built in 1832.
 It is described as a standard type pancharatna temple with bridged rekha turrets and single entrance and terracotta decoration.